pingcap/blog/how-to-run-chaos-experiments-on-your-physical-machine.md

 ![How to run chaos experiments on your physical machine](media/how-to-run-chaos-experiments-on-your-physical-machine.png)

 [Chaos Mesh®](https://github.com/chaos-mesh/chaos-mesh) is a cloud-native Chaos Engineering platform that orchestrates chaos in Kubernetes environments.
 With Chaos Mesh, you can simulate a variety of failures, and use Chaos Dashboard, a web UI, to manage chaos experiments directly.
-Since it was open-sourced, Chaos Mesh has been adopted by many companies to ensure their systems’ resilience and robustness.
+Since it was open-sourced, Chaos Mesh has been adopted by many companies to ensure their systems' resilience and robustness.
 But over the past year, we have frequently heard requests from the community asking how to run chaos experiments when the services are not deployed on Kubernetes.

 ## What is chaosd

 To meet the growing needs of chaos testing on physical machines, we are excited to present an enhanced toolkit called chaosd.
 You might find the name familiar.
-That’s because it evolved from `chaos-daemon`, a key component in Chaos Mesh.
+That's because it evolved from `chaos-daemon`, a key component in Chaos Mesh.
 At TiDB Hackathon 2020, we [refactored chaosd to make it more than a command-line tool](https://en.pingcap.com/blog/chaos-mesh-remake-one-step-closer-toward-chaos-as-a-service#refactor-chaosd).
 Now with [chaosd v1.0.1](https://github.com/chaos-mesh/chaosd/releases/tag/v1.0.1), you can simulate specific errors that target physical machines, and then, undo the chaos experiments like nothing had happened.

 ## Benefits of chaosd